GeethaThimmaraju/ML_Projects/Credit_card_default_prediction/README.md

 3. All results will display in notebook outputs

 ## 📌 Author
-Created by [Your Name] as part of machine learning portfolio.
+Created by GeethaThimmaraju as part of machine learning portfolio.